PauloLory-ionos/spec/docs/resource-guidelines/05-api-access-control.md

       error_message: "One or more block storage volumes are already attached to other instances"
 ```

-#### Role
+### Role

 A **Role** is a resource that defines a set of permissions within a specific workspace, allowing controlled access to resources within that workspace.
 Roles are a key part of **SECA RBAC (Role-Based Access Control)** mechanism, which provides fine-grained access control for users and customer applications interacting with cloud resources.

 Key Concepts of a SECA Role:

-- **tenant-scoped**: A Role is confined to a single tenamt, meaning it bundles permissions to resources within that specific tenant only.
+- **tenant-scoped**: A Role is confined to a single tenant, meaning it bundles permissions to resources within that specific tenant only.
 - **Permissions (Rules)**: A Role contains rules that specify which actions are permitted on particular scopes.
 These rules are defined using:
   - **scopes** (e.g., '*/instances', '/workspace/ws1/subnets') that the role can access.
   - **Verbs** (e.g., get, list, create, delete) that indicate what actions can be taken on the resources.